Fuel Relief Fund

 Fuel Relief Fund's mission is to provide temporary fuel assistance to victims in areas stricken by natural disaster.

 About Fuel Relief Fund

 FRF responds to disasters around the world, utilizing our expertise and fuel distribution resources to provide temporary fuel availability to stricken areas.
 Our relationship with national and international petroleum companies has provided us with the ability to access all types of fuel and secure its transport.
 Therefore, we are postured to deploy to major natural disasters effectively, efficiently and expeditiously.

 FRF is the only Non-Governmental Organization (NGO) in the world that provides this type of service.

 Established in 2005, Fuel Relief Fund ,a non-profit 501(c)(3) developed a methodology accepted worldwide for providing fuel in the form of gasoline, diesel, heating oil, and coal after major natural disasters.
-FRF volunteers have responded to and been deployed to major disasters all over the world, such as Typhoon Haiyan in the Philippines, Super storm Sandy and Hurricane Katrina in the United States, the earthquakes in Haiti and Turkey, and the tsunami in Japan.
+FRF volunteers have responded to and been deployed to major disasters all over the world, such as the 2015 Nepal Earthquake, 2013 Typhoon Haiyan in the Philippines, 2012 Superstorm Sandy and 2005 Hurricane Katrina in the United States, the earthquakes in Haiti (2010) and Turkey (2011), and the 2011 tsunami in Japan.